 How is value-based care different?

-In the traditional fee-for-service reimbursement model, healthcare providers were paid for the amount of services that they performed.
+In the traditional fee-for-service reimbursement model, healthcare providers were paid for the number of services that they performed.
 Due to this, many providers used to order unnecessary tests and procedures and manage more patients in order to get paid more.
-Each services were paid separately, there was no bundling of services.
+Each service was paid separately, there was no bundling of services.

 Increasing the cost of healthcare is not sustainable but improves the outcomes for the money spent.
 This shift to value-based care is very advantageous to the patient population, as it delivers a connected care experience where patients receive more coordinated, appropriate, and effective care, improving the health of individuals and their communities.

-In this technology driven strategy, patients can manage their own path i.e. from primary care to any specialists.
+In this technology-driven strategy, patients can manage their own path i.e. from primary care to any specialists.
 Now patients are able to see multiple providers and surgeons who do not interact but have access to common patient data.
-Where as in traditional fee-for-service model, providers lacked the technology and incentives to coordinate patient care across the health care system.
+Whereas in the traditional fee-for-service model, providers lacked the technology and incentives to coordinate patient care across the health care system.

 What value-based care models are available?

 - Bundled payments – means a single payment for the services provided for an entire episode of care.
-The providers are collectively reimbursed for the expected costs to treat specific condition.
-The CMS combines the set payment, rather than paying separately to the anesthesiologists, surgeons etc.
+The providers are collectively reimbursed for the expected costs to treat a specific condition.
+The CMS combines the set payment, rather than paying separately to the anesthesiologists, surgeons, etc.

-- PCMH (Patient-centered medical home) – is a care delivery model that focuses on coordinating patient-centered medical home.
+- PCMH (Patient-centered medical home) – is a care delivery model that focuses on coordinating patient-centered medical homes.
 It is designed to provide patients with centralized care, that manages the various needs of the patient.
-Because of this model there has been some decrease in emergency care unit.
+Because of this model, there has been some decrease in the emergency care units.

-- Hospital value-based purchasing program (VBP) – it encourages hospitals to improve the quality and safety of acute inpatient care for all patients and also –
+- Hospital value-based purchasing program (VBP) – This encourages hospitals to improve the quality and safety of acute inpatient care for all patients and also –

 - Increase care transparency

-- Recognizing hospitals high-quality care at lower cost
+- Recognizing a hospital’s high-quality care at a lower cost

 - Eliminating adverse events that can cause harm to patients